-This plan has been further informed by the nationally recognized Sustainability Tracking, Assessment & Rating System (STARS), a program of the Association for the Advancement of Sustainability in Higher Education.
-Comparing ourselves to peer institutions within the STARS system, such as Stanford, UCLA, Cornell, Harvard, and UC Berkeley, we have engaged students, staff, faculty, and other university stakeholders to assess our current sustainability profile, and to develop a strategy plan proposal for the next five years.
+The 2020 Plan was further informed by the nationally-recognized Sustainability Tracking, Assessment & Rating System (STARS), a program of the Association for the Advancement of Sustainability in Higher Education.
+By comparing USC to our peer institutions within the STARS system, such as Stanford, UCLA, Cornell, Harvard, and UC Berkeley, we can engage students, staff, faculty, and other university stakeholders to assess our current sustainability profile, and to make thoughtful, strategic changes over the next five years.